schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 We can move on to doing some actual playing around with the mBot using mBlock, now.

-On the right bottom corner of the Scripts menu \(1\) you will find the "Robots" section \(2\).
+On the right bottom corner of the Scripts tab \(1\) you will find the "Robots" group of blocks \(2\).
 Once you select it, there's an mBot section \(3\) which contains all of the different programming blocks that we can use with the mBot.

 ![](/assets/Img.3.15.1.jpg)